hello-robot/stretch_tutorials/stretch_body/tutorial_introduction.md

 robot.stop()
 ```

+!!! note
-**NOTE**: In this example we call `sleep()` to allow time for the motion to complete before initiating a new motion.
+	In this example we call `sleep()` to allow time for the motion to complete before initiating a new motion.

+!!! note
-**NOTE**: The Dynamixel servos do not use the Hello Robot communication protocol.
+	The Dynamixel servos do not use the Hello Robot communication protocol.
 As such, the head, wrist, and gripper will move immediately upon issuing a motion command.

 ------
 <div align="center"> All materials are Copyright 2022 by Hello Robot Inc. Hello Robot and Stretch are registered trademarks.</div>